-Many federal agencies, including NIH and NSF, now require grant applications to include data management or sharing plans for projects that involve the collection or creation of data.
-These data management plans, usually expected to be around two pages or less, typically include such areas as a description of the data and metadata to be used in the project, how these data will be stored, managed, shared, and preserved, and any associated legal or ethical issues.
+Many federal agencies, including NIH and NSF, require grant applications to include data management or sharing plans for projects that involve the collection or creation of data.
+These data management plans, usually expected to be around two pages or less, typically include such areas as a description of the data and metadata to be used in the project, how these data will be stored, managed, shared, and preserved, and associated legal or ethical issues.

 Planning out the needs of the data to be included in or created by your project is a critical step.
 You need to outline what formats your data are in and how this data will be stored, backed up, and, if necessary, preserved for future use.
 Factors to consider are the storage space needed now and in the future (which can become substantial for image, GIS, and multimedia data or data collected through sensors) and restrictions on who can use and access the data.